 Projects are evaluated based on scientific merit, safety, logistical viability, appropriateness of volunteer field tasks, and our available support for the project.

-Earthwatch is currently seeking submissions from field-based researchers to engage members of the public (recruited by Earthwatch) in their research projects for 2015.
-We are particularly interested in projects connected to the topics below.
-Concept Notes are due by Monday, December 9, 2013.
+Earthwatch seeks submissions from field-based researchers to engage members of the public (recruited by Earthwatch) in their research projects.
+Concept Notes for 2016 projects will be due September 29, 2014.
+Below are links to the RFPs for projects we are particularly interested in developing for 2016.

 What are we looking for?

-We seek proposals from field-based researchers for citizen science research projects.
-Projects should display a set of clearly identified research questions, with appropriate research design and methodology to answer those questions.
-Projects should involve people meaningfully in data collection and with a high likelihood that credible data will be collected that address the research questions.
+Projects should display a set of clearly identified research questions, with appropriate rigorous research design and methodologies to answer those questions.
+It is critical that projects involve volunteers meaningfully in collecting data that directly addresses their focal research questions.
 Scientists should be committed to meaningfully involving participants and providing them with context about the issues and science behind their project.
 Projects should have a clear and credible pathway from research data collection to impacts.
-We seek projects that aim to contribute new knowledge through peer-reviewed publications around key conservation and science agendas.
-We seek projects that aim to inform plans and policies that improve the management and stewardship of biodiversity, ecosystems, cultural heritage, or human welfare and livelihoods.

 To help you determine if your research is a fit for Earthwatch, ask yourself: